vmware-archive/pop/docs/source/topics/conf.rst

 Using Positional args
 =====================

-Often is makes sense to use positional arguments for your CLI options.
+It often makes sense to use positional arguments for your CLI options.
 This can be easily added to `conf`:

 .. code-block:: python